-For more information about plug-ins, see the DigiRack Plug-Ins Guide, the Digidesign Plug-Ins Guide, and the Plug-Ins chapter of the Pro Tools Reference Guide.
+For more information about plug-ins, see the DigiRack Plug-Ins Guide.

 Mix Automation

 Mix automation lets you record, or automate, changes to track and send levels, mutes, pan, and plug-in parameters.
 MIDI tracks provide volume, pan, and mute automation only.